-In PEI there are two main local telephone companies, Bell Aliant and Eastlink.
-Telephone companies often offer bundles or packages that may include a fixed telephone line, Internet service, and cable or satellite television.
+In PEI, two main local telephone companies, Bell Aliant and Eastlink, provide the landline service.
+They offer bundles or packages that may include a fixed telephone line, Internet service, and cable or satellite television.
 They may also offer cell phone service as part of a bundle.
+There are several other companies that offer mobile phone services.

 Making Phone Calls